 In 2004, a change in the law brought an end to complete donor anonymity within the UK.
 Even so, the separation of donors from recipients remains standard practice in licensed UK clinics.

 However, recent social and technological developments appear to undermine policies separating donors from recipients.
 One much-debated example is the growing availability and use of genetic tests, which means that donors can potentially be identified without their involvement, consent or knowledge.

 Another development, which will be the focus of this discussion, is the rapid growth of 'known donor' arrangements.
 These offer an alternative route to being or finding a donor, and are often facilitated online - sometimes using social media (such as Facebook Groups) and sometimes using more specialised platforms (such as Pride Angel).

-At this public event, speakers with contrasting perspectives will explore questions including:
+At this online event, speakers with contrasting perspectives will explore questions including:

 Why do some recipients and donors choose to use online platforms instead of - or in addition to - approaching clinics?